google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/push-notifications/index.md

 swRegistration.pushManager.getSubscription()
 ```

-This returns a promise that resolves with a `PushSubscription` if one exists, otherwise it returns null.
+This returns a promise that resolves with a `PushSubscription` if one exists, otherwise it returns `null`.
 If there is a subscription, we call `unsubscribe()` on it, which makes the `PushSubscription` invalid.

 ```
 swRegistration.pushManager.getSubscription()